West Cornwall · TR20

 Why Long Rock is its own job.

 Outside Conservation Area and AONB but the seafront is environmentally sensitive; flood zone constraints affect properties south of the railway line.
 Ludgvan parish policy applies.
+That sets the scene before any design work begins.
 For planning application specifically, coastal salt-laden air around Long Rock drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Long Rock project as a TR20-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Long Rock application gets approved at eight weeks or stalls in committee.
+The modern Persimmon-style estates inland that dominate Long Rock (and continue out toward Penzance) set the tone for any planning application scheme here.

 Planning note